Grandparents' Rights

 What Are the Criteria for Grandparents to Obtain Visitation Rights?

-In Oklahoma, grandparents must demonstrate that visitation is in the child's best interest.
+In Oklahoma, grandparents must demonstrate that visitation is in the best interests of the child.
 The court considers the existing relationship between the child and grandparent and evaluates the child's emotional and physical well-being.
-Important considerations include past interactions, disruptions in familial relationships, and any detrimental effects on the child should visitation be denied.
+Important considerations include past interactions, disruptions in familial relationships, and potential harm if visitation is denied.

 How Does Mediation Play a Role in Grandparents' Rights Cases?